exactly-once/Home/content/docs/idempotency-is-not-enough.md

 ## Stats endpoint (re-ordering requires exactly-once processing)

 Let's add another moving piece to our system - `GameScenario` endpoint that changes current position of the moving target using `MoveTarget` message.
-New message gets handled by `ShootingRange`:
+New message is handled by `ShootingRange`:

 ``` C#
 void Handle(FireAt message)